gurnec/btcrecover/docs/Extract_Scripts.md

 The encrypted mkey is useful to *btcrecover*, but it does not contain any of your Bitcoin address or private key information. *btcrecover* can attempt to decrypt the mkey by trying different password combinations.
 Should it succeed, it and whoever runs it will then know the password to your wallet file, but without the rest of your wallet file, the password and the decrypted mkey are of no use.

-### Usage for Blockchain ###
+### Usage for Blockchain.info ###

-Locate your Blockchain wallet backup file (it's usually named `wallet.aes.json`), and **make a copy of it into a different folder** (to make it easy, into the same folder as the extract script).
+Locate your Blockchain.info wallet backup file (it's usually named `wallet.aes.json`), and **make a copy of it into a different folder** (to make it easy, into the same folder as the extract script).
 Next you'll need to open a Command Prompt window and type something like this (depending on where the downloaded script is, and assuming you've made a copy of your wallet file into the same folder):

     cd \Users\Chris\Downloads\btcrecover-master\extract-scripts
     C:\python27\python extract-blockchain-main-data.py wallet.aes.json